Pairing the best of both breeds is what makes this mix so wonderful, producing allergy friendly family pets with a delightful temperament.

 The ALD was created in Australia by mixing labrador, poodle, irish water spaniel and cocker spaniel.
 The goal was to take the best attributes of each breed and create the ultimate service/therapy dog with a non shedding coat, along with gentleness and trainability.
 The Australian Labradoodle is an intelligent dog with a gentle loving temperament that is social, curious and clever.
 They are athletic, energetic and love to run, swim, fetch or be a couch potato.
 ALD’s have a sturdy flowing balanced confirmation and beautiful wavy fleece coat that is low to non-shedding and allergy friendly.

-- F1 or First Generation is a Bernese Mountain Dog bred to a poodle, or a 50/50 mix.
-This pairing is low-to-minimal shedding and allergy friendly.
+- F1 or First Generation is a 50/50 mix and can be Bernese Mountain Dog bred to any size poodle, or a Bernese bred to an Australian Labradoodle which is called an Australian Bernedoode.
+This pairing is low to minimal shedding and allergy friendly.

-- F1B is a bernedoodle bred back to a poodle.
-This results in a 25% Berner and 75% poodle.
-This produces the most hypo-allergenic and non-shedding dog.
+- F1B and 2nd gens will be any type of F1 bernedoodle bred back to a poodle.
+This results in a F1B being 25% Berner and 75% poodle or 2nd gens can be a F1 Australian Bernedoodle bred back to a poodle resulting in 25% Berner, 25% ALD and 50% poodle.
+These pairings produce the most hypo-allergenic and non-shedding dog.

-- Multi-gen is a F1 Bernedoodle bred to a F1B Bernedoodle or Australian Labradoodle.
-This pairing will produce a hypo allergenic dog that will be mostly non-shedding with a more consistent hair coat in the litter.
+- Multi-gens also known as Teddy Bear Bernedoodles or F2 are a F1 Bernedoodle bred to a F1B Bernedoodle or any multi generation Australian Labradoodle or Bernedoodle.
+This pairing will produce a non-shedding and hypoallergenic dog with a more consistent hair coat in the litter.

-These pairings produce a soft fleece coat with a more stout bone structure and boxy head.
+These pairings produce the soft fleece coat that is know in the Australian Labradoodle.
+This also produces a more stout bone structure and boxy head.
 The first generation breeding will produce Tricolor, Phantom and Bi-color litters, while the 2nd generation or multi gen breedings will have a variety of different coloring in the litter.
 There is NO Australian Shepherd in an Australian Bernedoodle.

 The size ranges are an average, we do not make any size guarantees.
 Some can be larger or smaller in a litter.

-Small Standard results from a crossing of a Bernese Mountain dog with a Moyen Poodle or Miniature Australian Labradoodle.
-45-75 lbs and 18-24 inches.
+Small Standard: 45-70 lbs and 18-24 inches.
+This size results from crossing a Bernese Mountain dog with a Moyen Poodle or Miniature Australian Labradoodle.